UAlbertaALTLab/recording-validation-interface/README.md

 Consult `system-requirements.txt` for other system dependencies you may require.

-Create a file called `recval.cfg` based on this template:
+Create a file called `recval_settings.py` based on this template:

 ```python
 TRANSCODED_RECORDINGS_PATH = '/path/to/audio/directory'